aditya-azad/my-website/src/blog/mastering-vim-part-2-vimrc-and-plugins.md

 - [Nerdtree](https://github.com/scrooloose/nerdtree) - It is a file explorer similar to what you have in other IDEs
 - [Gruvbox](https://github.com/morhetz/gruvbox) - It is the awesome theme that makes Vim look pretty

 To run Nerdtree you have to run `:NERDTreeToggle` every time.
 To make it easier to access it I have bounded my `Ctrl-o` to this command.
 Similarly I have bounded `:FZF` to `;` key.
-To know how to bind keys in vim check out this [awesome medium post](https://medium.com/vim-drops/understand-vim-mappings-and-create-your-own-shortcuts-f52ee4a6b8ed).

 If you just want the same binding I have, copy [my .vimrc](https://github.com/aditya-azad/configs) file.